-So, if you really want to minimize your blood sugar spikes, the simplest method is to eliminate refined sugar and refined carbohydrates from your diet.
+In order to minimize blood sugar spikes, the simplest method is to eliminate refined sugar and carbs from your diet.
 But if you just can’t fight that craving for a doughnut, you could drink some apple cider vinegar to counteract the effects of the sugar and refined flour.

 Promotes weight loss

 Science does support the efficacy of apple cider vinegar as a weight loss assistant.
-When Japanese researchers instructed overweight people to drink either an apple cider vinegar drink or a placebo drink every day, the group that drank the apple cider vinegar lost weight (5 pounds over 12 weeks), while the placebo group gained weight.
+When Japanese researchers instructed overweight people to drink either an apple cider vinegar drink or a placebo drink every day, the group that drank the former lost weight (5 pounds over 12 weeks), while the placebo group gained weight.

-Five pounds may not seem significant, but this drop in weight occurred without any changes to the participants’ diet or exercise routines.
-The likely reason that vinegar promotes weight loss is that vinegar contains acetic acid, which stimulates the body to burn fat.
+Five pounds may not seem significant, but this weight loss came without any changes to diet or exercise routines.
+The likely reason is that vinegar contains acetic acid, which stimulates the body to burn fat.

 Lowers blood pressure

 Another study done on rats determined that vinegar was an effective treatment for hypertension (high blood pressure).
-An experiment like this has yet to be replicated in humans, however, so more research is needed to answer this question conclusively.
+No experiment like this exists for humans yet, however; so more research is needed to answer this question.

 A study done on 19 patients found that apple cider vinegar may be an effective treatment for high cholesterol.
-This was a small sample size, however, so more research is required before we can say with certainty that apple cider vinegar lowers cholesterol.
+This was a small sample size, however, so we need more research before we can say with certainty that it lowers cholesterol.

 There is, however, another dietary treatment for high cholesterol with plenty of evidence to back up its effectiveness: a plant-based diet.
 So if you’re looking to lower your cholesterol, fruits and vegetables are probably a safer bet than apple cider vinegar.

-No studies have yet been done to investigate other uses for apple cider vinegar, but more research may be done in the future.
-In the meantime, there is no downside to consuming diluted apple cider vinegar, so if you feel it works for you, keep on drinking.
+Studies have yet to investigate other uses for apple cider vinegar, but more research may be done in the future.
+In the meantime, there is no downside to consuming diluted apple cider vinegar; so if you feel like it works for you, keep on drinking.